 Convenient network-related features require a UI login account, not wall-mount-ready

-5. UniFi Dream Machine Special Edition (UMD-SE): A full-scale rackmount non-Wi-Fi router
+5. UniFi Dream Machine Pro Max (UDM Pro Max): The ultimate full-scale rackmount non-Wi-Fi router

-The UDM-SE is a full-scale, non-Wi-Fi router designed for those with a rack mount.
+The UDM Pro Max is currently the latest home-friendly, full-scale, non-Wi-Fi router designed for those with a network rack.
 With two 10Gbps ports, one 2.5Gbps port, and numerous Gigabit PoE ports, it’s ready to host a wide range of devices.
-The console also features a hard drive bay to accommodate terabytes of storage space for its other functions.
+The console also features two hard drive bays to accommodate terabytes of RAID1-protected storage space for its other functions.

-Alternatively, you can also consider the similar UDM Pro Max that has higher hardware specs and two hard drive bays.
+Alternatively, you can also consider the similar UDM-SE, which has slightly lower hardware specifications and only a single drive bay.

 Pros